 Overview

-If you have substance use disorder, your doctor may suggest treatment at an inpatient or outpatient facility.
+If you have substance use disordersubstance use disorder, your doctor may suggest treatment at an inpatient or outpatient facility.
 At inpatient facilities, you stay overnight.
 At outpatient facilities, you come only during the day.
 How long you stay varies among programs.

 There are many options for inpatient and outpatient treatment programs.
-Treatment may include group therapy, one-on-one counseling, drug and alcohol education, medical care, and family therapy.
+Treatment may include group therapy, one-on-one counselingcounseling, drug and alcohol education, medical care, and family therapyfamily therapy.
 A combination of these treatments may be used in both inpatient and outpatient programs.
 You may be able to do outpatient treatment online.
 Talk to your doctor or counselor to find out about online options.

 Your doctor or counselor will help you decide whether you should have inpatient or outpatient treatment.
 The choice may depend on: